-Carriage House & Mansur School
+Barn & Mansur School

 The Stanstead Historical Society was founded in 1929 in the century old school house – the Mansur School House – a historic landmark that remains under the Society’s care.
 The Mansur school was built in 1819 as a wooden structure, by 1844 it had become a brick building.
 The school was built on land donated by Daniel Mansur.
 The area where the school was located was referred to as “The Center” and was thickly populated during the 19th century.
 The Mansur School is located on route 143 in Stanstead East.

-Become a Volunteer
+Become a volunteer